paulgolter/blender-pipeline-integration/README.md

 >>> bpy.context.window_manager["temp_prop"] = 123
 ```

-This property will be gone when you open a new blend file or reload the current one.
+This property will be gone when you open a new .blend file or reload the current one.

 ### **UI**